PX4/PX4-user_guide/en/advanced_config/bootloader_update_from_betaflight.md

 ##### dfu-util

-To flash the bootloader onto the flight controller:

 :::note
 The [Holybro Kakute H7 v2](../flight_controller/kakuteh7v2.md) and mini flight controllers may require that you first run an additional command to erase flash parameters (in order to fix problems with parameter saving):